Q: Can classes outside of the PPL major be substituted for course requirements?

 Q: Can I double-major?
 Can courses count toward both majors?

 A: Double-majors are common at the University.
 PPL can accommodate double-majors especially well given the broad range of courses across disciplines that satisfy PPL requirements.
 The PPL program has no specific restrictions regarding the number of PPL courses that can count toward a second major.
 However, your second major may have different rules and you should check with an advisor from that major about their requirements.

 Q: Who is my advisor?

-A: Check the list of course advisors on-line or ask the department secretaries Joy Tassey or Margaret Dwyer for help locating an advisor.
+A: Check the list of course advisors on-line or ask the department secretaries Joy Tassey or Rachel Crisman for help locating an advisor.
 You may meet with any advisor of your choosing during their walk-in advising hours or simply make an appointment.

 Q: How often do course offerings change?

 A: Course offerings are updated each semester.
 This information is conveyed through the PPL listserv and as well as an updated webpage each semester.